Houston County DUI Bail Information

 The time it takes to be released after posting bail can vary.

-• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8 AM - 5 PM) may expedite the process, as more staff are typically available.
+• Best Times to Post Bail: Posting bail during regular business hours (Monday-Friday, 8:00 AM to 4:30 PM) may expedite the process, as court staff and bondsmen are more readily available.

 • Staffing shortages.